davemo88/mynews/README.md

-proof of concept to show AI can easily tailor news articles to personal preferences
+### proof of concept
+show AI can easily tailor news articles to suit a target audience by modifying headlines with chat gpt via a browser extension.

 ### howto
 1. get an openai api key